-As of 2022, our costss range from $85 for gingivitis treatment to about $3,900 for a full mouth laser periodontal treatment on patients with severe periodontal infection.
+As of 2023, our costs s range from $85 for gingivitis treatment to about $4,200 for a FDA Approved full mouth laser periodontal treatment on patients with severe periodontal infection.
 This includes the cost of local anesthesia and follows visits and one 6-month full mouth periodontal deep cleaning.
 The cost for regular dental cleaning, called prophylaxis, averages between $80 and $95, while the average cost for periodontal scaling and root planing (deep cleaning) is between $275 and about $980.
 Periodontal maintenance costs after undergoing periodontal treatment average $125.
 Moderate to Severe periodontal treatment — which usually consists of laser periodontal treatment like, REPAIR® and LANAP®— costs an average of about $1,000 - $1,100 per quadrant.

 On average, the patient can expect to spend about $90 for the treatment of gingivitis.
 The cost depends on the nature of the gum infection.

-While the vast majority of certified gum laser clinicians in the periodontal dental industry take a traditional approach of using just novocaine local anesthesia during treatment, we specialize in providing advanced anxiety-free visits with twilight sedation and/or general anesthesia to make it convenient, expedite treatment, and therefore lowering the overall cost.
+While the vast majority of certified gum laser clinicians in the periodontal dental industry take a traditional approach of using just local anesthesia during treatment, we specialize in providing advanced anxiety-free visits with twilight sedation and/or general anesthesia to make it convenient , expedite treatment, and therefore lowering the overall cost.